 DIRECTV customers can go here for instructions on how to take advantage of flexible payment options.

-The Mexican restaurant, located at 720 Arapahoe Street in Golden, is offering a complimentary burrito and soft drink with federal ID.
+The Mexican restaurant, located at 720 Arapahoe Street in Golden, is offering a complimentary burrito and soft drink once you show your federal ID.

 Fazoli’s is offering free baked Spaghetti with the purchase of a drink.
-Offer is good from January 7 through the January 20.
+Offer is good from January 7 through the end of the shutdown.

 Food Bank of the Rockies